 Determining the two factors mentioned above in software development is some of the hardest things to do.
 Should it be so hard?
 The answer is not straightforward.

-There are usually two common replies to these questions: ‘We don’t know’, or ‘Let us make an estimate and get back to you’.
+There are usually two common replies to these questions; “we don’t know”, or “let us make an estimate and get back to you.”

 Every project is unique in its own way, with the innumerable parameters that form its existence.
-Often, those seemingly tiny problems on the surface turn out to harder or technically challenging when it comes to implementation.
+Often, those seemingly tiny problems on the surface turn out to be harder or technically challenging when it comes to implementation.
 Along with these, there are multiple ‘unknown’ factors that pop up as time passes by during implementation.

 Whether you are a developer or a user, everyone has their own set of knowledge, expectations, attitude to risk, and their ability to adapt.

-Implementing a good quality software is like the livelihood for senior engineers; coming up with creative products becomes a much harder endeavor, overall.
+Implementing good quality software is like the livelihood for senior engineers; coming up with creative products becomes a much harder endeavor, overall.

 In software, duration and cost are the key components when making business decisions.
-This applies to all cases from creating a startup, to enabling your business to perform better.
-Timing, ROI and profit among other things can make or break your business.
+This applies to all cases from creating a startup to enabling your business to perform better.
+Timing, ROI, and profit, among other things, can make or break your business.